R55BNN/du-factory-generator/README.md

 # Dual Universe Factory Generator

-Use the application here: https://thearchitectio.github.io/du-factory-generator/
+Use the application here: https://STILL TO ENTER

 This is an application for generating a factory plan for [Dual Universe](https://www.dualuniverse.game/).
 Given a set of items, the